Vanshika1007/Vanshika1007/README.md

 - 🌾 *Crop & Fertilizer Recommendation System*
   AICTE internship project using Machine Learning for smart farming solutions.

+-  💼 Salary Prediction Project

+This project uses a supervised machine learning model to predict salaries based on features like years of experience.
+It aims to estimate the salary of an employee using regression analysis with high accuracy.

 ---

 ## 🏆 Achievements